-Kim and Nichole also commented on a new study coauthored by Silvia Bonaccio.
+Kim and Nichole also commented on a new study coauthored by Silvia Bonaccio, a full professor at the Telfer School of Management.
 The research suggests that some anxious job candidates are more likely to use deceptive strategies to impress the interviewer.
 Both alumni offered valuable recommendations to help all candidates make a positive—and honest—impression during a job interview:

 Back up exuberant statements with tangible facts

 Kim believes that extroverts who wish to impress the interviewer do not need to “turn down” their extraversion when describing their success.
 However, she advises them to support their accomplishments with tangible, supportable facts, such as “I increased the company’s revenues by 50% last year.”

 Show your credibility and impact